martinstefanovic/angular-dynamic-forms/README.md

 If you want to **add your own custom components**, you can check out the example implementation here:
 🔗 **[Custom Components Example](https://github.com/martinstefanovic/angular-dynamic-forms/tree/master/projects/examples/src/app/components/input-password)**

 This guide explains how to create and register **custom form components** to extend the functionality of `ngx-dynamic-forms-factory`.
+Also you can see how to implement error handling and manual value updating without formControlName.

 ## 📌 Field Types and Examples